Pero nada regresa al ayer, tenes que seguir

 People tell me I am rather curt in my contributions to the forums.
 This is only because I am generally busy, and because I myself prefer getting replies that are brief yet informative.
 Anyway, it's not because I think you're stupid or annoying, unless I tell you so.

-Tango, politics (I'm a member of council in one of Amsterdam's districts), tango, reading, tango, opera, tango, wines & whiskeys, tango, tramping.
+Tango, politics, tango, reading, tango, opera, tango, wines & whiskeys, tango, tramping.
 And tango, of course.

 Buenos Aires!
 Especially "el Sur" (the southern part of the city) as it is glorified in tango lyrics: Barracas, Boedo, Caballito, Congreso, Montserrat, and certain parts of San Nicolás; the corner of Puerredón and Santa Fe, Jardín botanico and Plaza Italia, Sin Rumbo and Niño Bien milongas, Zival's bookstore on Callao and Córdoba... and too many other spots to mention here.